iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Who Can Obtain Divorce Records in Iowa?

-Iowa divorce records are public records and can be accessed by members of the public with sufficient information to search for the record.
+Iowa divorce records are public records.
+As such, records may be accessed by members of the public with sufficient information to search for the record.

 Are Iowa Divorce Records available online?

-Payment search is an option when there is a need to make payments online.
-It’s typically for paying fines and doesn’t concern divorce case search.
+Payment search is an option when you need to make payments online.
+It’s typically for paying fines and doesn’t concern the divorce case search.
 On the other hand, the advanced search will require the requester to create an account first on the website.

-Since divorce records are declared public in Iowa, it is not very common to have it sealed.
-A sealed divorce record restricts public access to such a record.
-The court can seal all or certain parts of the divorce record depending on what it deems necessary.
+Since divorce records are declared public in Iowa, having them sealed is not very common.
+A sealed divorce record restricts public access to it.
+Courts may order sealing all or certain parts of the divorce record, depending on what they deem necessary.

-Although the parties in a divorce are responsible for requesting a divorce sealing, it is up to the judge to decide whether or not to grant such motion.
+Although the parties to a divorce are responsible for requesting a divorce sealing, the judge decides whether or not to grant such a motion.

-After a divorce record has been sealed by the court, such a record can only be accessible to the party to the action or the party’s attorney except upon order from the court for a good and sufficient cause.
+After the court has sealed a divorce record, such a record may only be accessible to the party to the action or the party’s attorney except upon order from the court for a good and sufficient cause.

 Common reasons that could necessitate the court granting a sealing request are: